I. Faces in the Crowd

 Following the lead of Gov. DeSantis in Florida, public education is under fire in red states around the country.
 Legislation is being passed that bans books, teaching materials, and even discussions about LGBTQ identities, as well as any hint of social and emotional learning, social justice, culturally responsive teaching, and content that gives a more accurate depiction of African American and Native American life, past or present.

-The American Library Association reports that the number of book challenges and removals has been skyrocketing.
-In 2021, the 1,597 book challenges or removals was the highest number recorded since they began tracking the crisis.
-By far, most of the books banned were written by or about LGBTQ or Black experiences.
+In 2021, the American Library Association reported 1,597 book challenges or removals, the highest number since they began tracking the crisis.
+By far, most of the books banned in 2021 were written by or about LGBTQ or Black experiences.

-At a House Committee on Oversight and Reform hearing, which was held in response to the crisis, Ruby Bridges herself testified that the children’s book “Ruby Bridges Goes to School,” was one of the books challenged the most.
-The book tells the story of her experiences as the first Black child to integrate a New Orleans elementary school.
+At a House Committee on Oversight and Reform hearing, which was held in response to the crisis, Ruby Bridges herself testified that the children’s book “Ruby Bridges Goes to School,” was one of the most challenged books of 2021.
+The book tells the story of her experiences as the first Black child to integrate a New Orleans school.

-The attack on public education by evangelical Christians is not a new strategy.
+The attack on public education by evangelical Christians is also far from a new strategy.
 It began with the landmark Brown v.
 Board of Education 1954 supreme court decision.
 Some people may be surprised to hear that Christian nationalism as we know it today is deeply rooted in white supremacist ideology.
-That landmark decision legally ended racial segregation in public schools and prompted enraged evangelical leaders like Bob Jones, Jr. and Jerry Falwell to establish their own Christian schools.
+That landmark decision legally ended racial segregation in public schools and prompted evangelical leaders like Bob Jones, Jr. and Jerry Falwell to establish their own Christian schools.

 Throughout the 60’s and 70’s, their schools defiantly violated the Civil Rights Act of 1964.
 Bob Jones University and Jerry Falwell’s Liberty University were two of the largest white-only schools in the country and the key to their success was their tax-exempt status as church-related organizations.

-When the IRS began investigating Bob Jones University, administrators were unrepentant and defiant.
-At least, that is, until the IRS moved to terminate the university’s tax exempt status in 1976.
+When the IRS began investigating Bob Jones University, the university was unrepentant.
+At least, that is, until the IRS moved to terminate the university’s tax exemption and access to public funds.

-Evangelical leaders realized they had to be much more politically active to protect their tax exempt status at the highest levels of government.
-To do that they needed a new way to rally evangelical voters.
+Evangelical Christian leaders were incensed at being forced to end racial segregation, but they now had a bigger problem.
+They needed to ensure that their tax status would be protected at the highest levels of government.
+They needed a new way to rally evangelical voters.

-Paul Weyrich, a conservative political activist and devout Catholic, worked closely with Jerry Falwell to re-brand the evangelical movement.
-Even though evangelicals were historically pro-abortion or neutral on the issue, the Moral Majority reversed course and made anti-abortion the focus of their movement.
+Paul Weyrich, conservative political activist and devout Catholic, worked closely with Jerry Falwell to re-brand the evangelical movement, coining the term Moral Majority.

-As Dr. Carol Anderson points out in her book, “One Person, No Vote,” Weyrich was just getting started.
-He founded the American Legislative Exchange Council (ALEC), an organization that was instrumental in architecting voter suppression legislation.
+As Dr. Carol Anderson points out in her book, “One Person, No Vote,” Weyrich was also the founder of the American Legislative Exchange Council (ALEC), an organization responsible for architecting voter suppression legislation.
 Legislation, that Dr. Anderson notes, “spread like a cancer throughout the United States,” and continues to resurface, as witnessed by today’s Jim Crow 2.0 legislation.

 Some saw the warning signs because they can’t afford to sleep.
 The Black community knows they have to Stay Woke just to stay alive.
 Racial violence is as real today as it was during segregation and slavery.
 The same is true for Japanese Americans who lived through forced internment, and all those who face racism and othering on a daily basis, like Asian and Muslim Americans, and many people of color.